 12. Colorful ears of corn.
 Corn is dried, seasoned, and eaten as a snack.

 11. Tropical fruits including my favorite, passion fruit!

 10. Colorful, oddly shaped potatoes and tubers.

-9. Fresh, foraged herbs—None of which I recognized.
+9. Fresh, foraged herbs—none that I recognized.

-8. Peru’s favorite raw ingredient of cocaine—Coca leaves!
+8. Peru’s favorite raw ingredient of cocaine—coca leaves!

 7. Hard boiled quail eggs.

 Street vendors surround the Cusco market selling three eggs for $0.50, in a baggie with a sprinkling of salt.
 You eat them with the toothpick.
 They tasted like chicken eggs.